 3. Cilantro (Coriandrum sativum)

-This herb is becoming widely recognized and used.
-Cilantro is a wonderful herb used in Mexican cuisine.
-It is also used in thai cooking as well.
-Did you know cilantro and coriander seed are from the same plant?
-It’s true.
+Third on our list of common herbs is cilantro, which is widely appreciated and used.
+Cilantro is a wonderful herb used especially in Mexican cuisine.
+It is also incorporated in Thai cooking as well.
+Did you know that cilantro and coriander seed are from the same plant?
+It’s true!
 If your cilantro starts going to seed, just turn the flower heads upside down in a brown paper bag and the seeds will drop out.
 Surprise!
 The seeds that appear atop your cilantro plant are coriander, and you have two spices for the price of one!

-Cilantro is an annual in our area.
+Cilantro is a fast-growing annual.
 It is considered a cool weather herb, so you need to plant it in early spring or in the fall.
 Once in the ground, if it starts going to seed around late June, rest assured because it is perfectly normal.
 People commonly have the misconception that it will grow in the heat because it’s fromMexico(it grows in the winter months there).

-However, there is an alternative herb for the summer months that will give you the great cilantro flavor.
-Culantro is a variety of coriander that is heat tolerant; you can grow it all summer.
+However, there is an alternative herb for the summer months that will give you the great cilantro flavor: culantro.
+It is a variety of coriander that is heat tolerant so you can grow it all summer.
 Though the foliage looks different, once chopped and on your dinner table, you can’t tell the difference between the two.
 Plant both in full to part sun, in well drained soil.

 Health Tip: Coriander is sometimes used to help stimulate appetite.